packetprep/coding-questions/README.md

 2. Find the second smallest,largest number in the array

-Do give your valuable feedback... together we can make this repo awesome :)
+Do give your valuable feedback... together we can make this repository awesome :)

 ================================================================

-Written by :Krishna Teja @www.packetprep.com
+Written by : Krishna Teja @www.packetprep.com